dmitry-roschupkin/prisma-challenge/README.md

 `./docs/Prisma Core Take Home Challenge.pdf`

 ## Run ##

+Now any interactive interface isn't ready.
+To test it with custom files and with custom query - need to make changes directly in the code, File `./src/index.ts`, rows: 27 and 30.

 After cloning the project, we need to install dependencies

 We need to compile the project and at least for this we are needed development dependencies.
 Run this command to